 However, Madagascar – still embroiled in a political crisis – was not invited, and Zimbabwe refused to send a delegation after France objected to the attendance of President Robert Mugabe.

-Anthony-Claret is a software Engineer, entrepreneur and the founder of Codewit INC and CEO of Portia Web Solutions.
-Mr. Claret publishes and manages the content on Codewit Word News website and associated websites.
+Anthony-Claret is a software Engineer, entrepreneur and the founder of Codewit INC. Mr. Claret publishes and manages the content on Codewit Word News website and associated websites.
 He's a writer, IT Expert, great administrator, technology enthusiast, social media lover and all around digital guy.

 To provide the best experiences, we use technologies like cookies to store and/or access device information.
 Consenting to these technologies will allow us to process data such as browsing behaviour or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.